-Much of my work (including my dissertation) centers around the syntax and semantics of “unconditionals” and related constructions:
+Much of my work (including my dissertation) has involved the syntax and semantics of conditionals, unconditionals, and related constructions.

 Whether or not Joanna comes to the party, it will be fun. (alternative unconditional)

 Whoever Joanna brings to the party, it will be fun. (constituent unconditional)

 Whoever Joanna brings to the party will be fun. (free relative)

 Who on earth will Joanna bring to the party? (enhanced ignorance question)

 I argue that unconditional adjuncts internally have the structure and interpretation of interrogative/question clauses.
 This leads to the introduction of alternatives into the compositional interpretation of the sentence.
 Externally, they fall into the broad class of conditional constructions, and so serve to restrict the domain of an operator.
 Because of the exhaustive alternative structure, however, they effectively unrestrict the domain of the operator, leading to the implication that it doesn’t matter which alternative is the correct one.
 I also give an account of the meaning of “-ever”, discussing “-ever” free relatives, “-ever” and epithet questions, and the connection to the semantics of free choice.
 A key result is that unconditionals can be treated in a completely uniform way with “if”-conditionals, in terms of the external syntax and semantics.